The-Silverwood-Institute/Localwood/README.md

 I'd recommend running this on the Pi as a [systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md), so it boots with the Pi.

 For accessing outside the house (e.g. with the Google Assistant) you can use IFTTT and ngrok.
+Alternatively you can use MQTT by running [this adaptor](https://github.com/The-Silverwood-Institute/Adorable-QTPI) to turn MQTT messages into Localwood API calls.

 ## Problems?

-If you have problems or questions feel free to [open an issue](https://github.com/The-Silverwood-Institute/Localwood/issues/new)
+If you have problems or questions feel free to [open an issue](https://github.com/The-Silverwood-Institute/Localwood/issues/new).
+Pull requests always welcome :smile_cat: